 Standing rules supplement the official bylaws and may be revised at any time by a majority vote of the Board.

-- Board Development, Bylaws, Education, Executive, Finance, Green Team, Land Use & Economic Development, LGBTQ, Outreach, Parks and Recreation, Public Safety, Quality of Life, and Transportation
+- Board Advocacy & Development, Budget and Finance, Bylaws, Education, Executive, Homelessness, Land Use, Outreach, Parks and Recreation, Public Safety, and Transportation

 Code of Civility

 Originally adopted September 5, 2007; included in rules September 15, 2011

 Standing rule to increase SORO NC financial transparency